 - Consultants must follow any safety arrangements implemented for their protection, including attending training sessions and complying with control measures. - Consultants must not act in a manner that adversely affects their own health and safety, and/or the health and safety of anyone else. - Consultants must report any perceived, or real, shortcomings in protection levels to their employer. - Consultants must inform the employer when they become of aware of any pregnancy.

 RISK ASSESSMENT AND CONTROL OF EVENTS

-Please also refer to Housekeeping, Manual Handling, Fire and Evacuation, Work Equipment, First Aid, Work related road risk and Working Alone.
+Please also refer to sections of this policy on Coronavirus, Housekeeping, Manual Handling, Fire and Evacuation, Work Equipment, First Aid, Work related road risk and Working Alone.